 "Super Pac-Man" was an in-development title for Ms. Pac-Man, as explained by programmer Steve Golson during GDC 2016.
 This title predated Ms. Pac-Man but succeeded "Crazy Otto".
 One year later, Namco would create and release their own Pac-Man sequel with this title.

 The name of the red monster in Crazy Otto.

 Located at $D79-$D7E:

 The name of the pink monster in Crazy Otto.

 Text used for the service mode of Crazy Otto, where the operator can set the number of lives the player is given (listed as "PAC-MEN" in Pac-Man and "MS PAC-MEN" in Ms. Pac-Man).

-Loaded at the end of ROM memory (0x97D0 to 0x97FF), a small message from programmer Steve Golson can be read:
+Loaded at the end of ROM memory (0x97D0-0x97FF) is a small message from programmer Steve Golson:

 GENERAL COMPUTER CORPORATION Hello, Nakamura!

-Masaya Nakamura is the founder of Namco.
+"Nakamura" refers to Masaya Nakamura, the founder of Namco.
 Jr. Pac-Man also has this message, as GCC also developed that and reused Ms. Pac-Man's assets.